quokka-astro/quokka/docs/instability.rst

 Nonlinear stability of systems of PDEs is an unsolved problem.
 There is no complete, rigorous mathematical theory.
 There are two concepts, however, that are closely associated with nonlinear stability:

-* *positivity preservation:* This is the property that, given a positive initial density and pressure at timestep :math:`$n$`, the density and pressure are positive at timestep :math:`$n+1$`.
+* *positivity preservation:* This is the property that, given a positive initial density and pressure at timestep :math:`n`, the density and pressure are positive at timestep :math:`n+1`.
 For theoretical background, see `Linde & Roe (1997) <https://deepblue.lib.umich.edu/bitstream/handle/2027.42/77032/AIAA-1997-2098-398.pdf?sequence=1>`_. and `Perthame & Shu (1996) <https://link.springer.com/article/10.1007/s002110050187>`_.
 * *entropy stability:* This is the property that the *discretized* system of equations obeys the second law of thermodynamics,